Sand Creek Community Gardens

 The Sand Creek Community Gardens is a

 commons for the community, a gathering place for learning and mentoring, and where food can be produced and shared with others.
-Over 50 persons are involved in gardening in the 2012 garden year.
-Students from Bethel College and families in the community work side by side in the gardens.
-Several inter-generational plots involve parents gardening with children, and one adult garden with children from the community.
+The mission is to provide peaceful and inviting gardening spaces for the students and neighbors of Bethel College.
+Over 60 persons are gardening in 2014.
+Students from Bethel College and families in the community work side by side in the gardens, including seven inter-generational plots involving parents gardening with children, and one adult garden with children from the community.

 The official governing body is an Advisory Council with representatives from the three sponsoring agencies:

 - Bethel College (including student representatives)

 - Bethel College Mennonite Church

 - The City of North Newton

 A three person management team is responsible for the day to day operation of the gardens.

 - Nurture healthy bodies with locally grown, nutritious food; help reduce family food budgets.